 Figure 4.3: Current and historical RSS + telescope throughput values for different wavelengths (in micrometres).
-The most recent values are indicated with the pink stars.
+The most recent values are indicated with the purple points.

 The RSS + telescope throughput increased significantly after the shutdown in 2020 (Fig. 4.3).
 It must be again noted, however, that since both SALTICAM and the SAC were cleaned but SALTICAM has been assumed to be constant, the increases in throughput due to SALTICAM are now assigned to RSS + telescope.
 There has been a steady decrease in the throughput since 2021.
 As mentioned above, this has been attributed to a significant drop in mirror reflectivity due to struggles with the mirror coating plant.
-The latest results (indicated by the light blue circles) indicate a very slight improvement in the throughput, thought to be due to the changes in the mirror coating.
+The latest results (indicated by the purple circles) indicate a very slight decrease in the throughput.